Variants of PCR: Other modifications

 Adjustments of the components in PCR is commonly used for optimal performance.

 The divalent magnesium ion (Mg++) is required for PCR polymerase activity.
 Lower concentrations Mg++ will increase replication fidelity, while higher concentrations will introduce more mutations.

-Denaturants(such as DMSO) can increase amplification specificity by destabilizing non-specific primer binding.
+Denaturants (such as dimethylsulfoxide) can increase amplification specificity by destabilizing non-specific primer binding.
 Other chemicals, such as glycerol, are stabilizers for the activity of the polymerase during amplification.
 Detergents (such as Triton X-100) can prevent polymerase stick to itself or to the walls of the reaction tube.

 DNA polymerases occasionally incorporate mismatch bases into the extending strand.
 High-fidelity PCR employs enzymes with 3'-5' exonuclease activity that decreases this rate of mis-incorporation.
 Examples of enzymes with proofreading activity include Pfu; adjustments of the Mg++ and dNTP concentrations may help maximize the number of products that exactly match the original target DNA.

 Primer modifications

 Adjustments to the synthetic oligonucleotides used as primers in PCR are a rich source of modification:

 Normally PCR primers are chosen from an invariant part of the genome, and might be used to amplify a polymorphic area between them.
 In allele-specific PCR the opposite is done.
 At least one of the primers is chosen from a polymorphic area, with the mutations located at (or near) its 3'-end.
 Under stringent conditions, a mismatched primer will not initiate replication, whereas a matched primer will.
 The appearance of an amplification product therefore indicates the genotype.
 (For more information, see SNP genotyping.)

 InterSequence-Specific PCR (or ISSR-PCR) is method for DNA fingerprinting that uses primers selected from segments repeated throughout a genome to produce a unique fingerprint of amplified product lengths.
 The use of primers from a commonly repeated segment is called Alu-PCR, and can help amplify sequences adjacent (or between) these repeats.